Skip to main content

 Iterative Jailbreaks Strategy

-The Iterative Jailbreaks strategy is a technique designed to systematically probe and potentially bypass an AI system's constraints by repeatedly refining a single-shot prompt.
+The Iterative Jailbreaks strategy is a technique designed to systematically probe and potentially bypass an AI system's constraints by repeatedly refining a single-shot prompt through multiple iterations.
+This approach is inspired by research on automated jailbreaking techniques like the Tree of Attacks method 1.

 strategies: